Sidhus234/Hurst-Exponent-Trading-Strategy/README.md

 # Hurst Exponent Based Trading Strategy

-The Project covers a short term trading strategy using Hurst exponent to segment the data and then built trading models over that
+The Project covers a short term trading strategy using Hurst exponent to segment the data and then built trading models over that.
+Detailed paper can be found here: http://ssrn.com/abstract=3824032

 The strategy was explored for four different assets: